jxz12/EcoBuilder/README.md

 claim moneys

-HEALTH BARS AND NUMBERS (HIDE IF EMPTY TAP)
+HEALTH BARS AND NUMBERS (HIDE IF EMPTY TAP) new names remove landscapes and just use planet instead
-X eyes and idle animations and new names

 score explanation
 make loading and results looks pretty